 3 p.m.: Performance of Sojourning Threads

-The August Make + Take will also include the Learning Gallery, interactive component of the exhibition and a family-friendly gallery talk (2 p.m.).
+The August 11 Make + Take will include Learning Gallery activities, the interactive component of A Thread X A Thread, and a family-friendly gallery talk (2 p.m.).